sarafen/charlie/README.md

 * Update Feed Loop to match regular Content Looper.
 * Make Feed Looper themeable with mustache parts (load feed object)
 * Add Post Dates as parts of file titles? (other ideas?)
+* Isolate Charlie into one directory. [charlie][public] (.htaccess).
+That way git can be used to easily update charlie.
+Public folder will contain [themes] & [content]. charlie will have a default themes and content folder within it, for when the site is first setup.
+Will need add a few IF statements to check for public stuff.
+* Needs a license.

 ## Roadmap (Features, Dreams, Wishes)
 * Add draft ability.
 Files with draft_ prepended are ignored and not accessible.